J08K/Exercism-Meeting-Chats/README.md

  To convert the chat of a meeting into a _.md_ file, you'll have to copy all the messages, just by pressing _ctrl+a_ and _ctrl+c_, then paste it into a _.txt_ file encoded using the _utf-8_ standard.
 Then run the tool in that directory by using `python exercism-meetings.py --input .txtfile --output .mdfile --date dateOfMeeting`.
 You can also just run the _.exe_ file in the _bin_ directory of the _tool_ folder.

  If you have any suggestions or if you want to add your own code, then feel free to do so!
 You can also add your own _.md_ file from meeting if I missed the meeting.
+Just create a _pull request_.

  - J08K (Job van der Wal)